-Outside of Board meetings, the Chairman and CEO shall provide Directors with the information and documents they need to carry out their responsibilities as soon as he receives them.
-He cannot claim corporate secrecy, as Directors are required to maintain confidentiality.
+Outside of board meetings, the chairman and CEO shall provide directors with the information and documents they need to carry out their responsibilities as soon as he receives them.
+He cannot claim corporate secrecy, as directors are required to maintain confidentiality.

-Directors shall submit requests for documents or information to the General Secretary, who shall forward them to the Chairman and CEO.
-The list of documents requested by Directors constitutes an item on the agenda of the next Board meeting and is mentioned in the minutes of such meeting.
+Directors shall submit requests for documents or information to the board secretary, who shall forward them to the chairman and CEO.
+The list of documents requested by directors constitutes an item on the agenda of the next board meeting and is mentioned in the minutes of such meeting.

-For reasons of confidentiality, the Chairman and CEO may feel it is preferable to make the requested documents available to Directors at the head office of the Company.
+For reasons of confidentiality, the chairman and CEO may feel it is preferable to make the requested documents available to the directors at the head office of the Company.

-Should he feel the information request goes beyond the Director's remit, or might create a problem of Conflict of Interest, the Chairman and CEO may, after informing the Director in question, seek an opinion from the Chairman of the Audit Committee before answering.
+Should he feel the information request goes beyond the director's remit, or might create a problem of Conflict of Interest, the chairman and CEO may, after informing the director in question, seek an opinion from the lead independent director or the chairman of the audit committee before answering.